 Perhaps they have the business model nailed down, but need someone to craft the visual language around it, and turn it into a polished brand experience.

-It’s also normally people that are willing to invest their budget in good design, but perhaps not the overheads and baggage that sometimes comes with a traditional agency.
+It’s also normally people that are willing to invest their budget in good design, but perhaps not the overheads and baggage that often comes with a traditional agency.

-My approach is pretty fast paced and relatively organic – I try not to get caught up in unnecessary process.
+My approach is pretty fast paced, practical, and relatively organic – I try not to get caught up in unnecessary process.

 I won’t waste your time or mine showing you a folder full of different arbitrary design directions for the sake of it – you don’t need to see the blooper reel.
 Instead I’ll move thoughtfully, and efficiently in the most appropriate direction, and iterate on it until we both agree it looks and feels right, and will perform as intended.